twosigma/git-meta/slides/presentation.md

 ## The `commit` Command

-The `commit` operation creates a commit in all visible repositories with modification *and the meta-repository*.
+The `commit` operation creates a commit in all open repositories with modification *and the meta-repository*.

 By default, `commit` operates only on changes staged to the index; with the